broadinstitute/ml4h/README.md

         --zone=${ZONE}
     ```

-* Launch a test instance with the new image after verifying that the script below has the desired persistent
+* Launch a test instance with the new image after verifying that the script below (`launch_instance.sh`)
-disks specified to be attached with a line that looks like
+has the desired persistent disks specified to be attached with a line that looks like
     ```
     --disk=name=data,device-name=data,mode=ro,boot=no,auto-delete=no \
     ```
   Now run the script:
     ```
-    scripts/gce/launch_instance.sh ${TEST_VM}
+    scripts/vm_launch/launch_instance.sh ${TEST_VM}
     ```

 * Login to `TEST_VM` and verify that the correct disk(s) are mounted and